WemimoAdewale/alx-low_level_programming/0x01-variables_if_else_while/README.md

-script that uses if statement
+script that peints in liwer case